-In this book, David Deutsch, who is a British physicist known for his research of quantum computing, develops his own theory to understand the real world from a unified perspective by integrating quantal physics, Popperian epistemology, Darwin/Dawkins’s theory of evolution, and Turing’s theory of computation.
+In this book, Deutsch develops his own theory to understand the real world from a unified perspective by integrating quantal physics, Popperian epistemology, Darwin/Dawkins’s theory of evolution, and Turing’s theory of computation.

 Deutsch seriously advocates parallel universe theory (one of multiverse hypotheses.
 It envisions our universe as just one of numerous parallel worlds that branch off from each other) based on the many-worlds interpretation of quantum mechanics.
 He argues that the paradox of alternate history by going back in time (so-called “the grandfather paradox”) can be resolved by parallel universe theory.

 Though such an unfalsifiable argument may be nothing more than a useless speculation to the people who treat quantum mechanics only as a practical computing technology according to the Copenhagen interpretation, I think the many-worlds interpretation and parallel universe theory are interesting as theoretical hypotheses.